Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 #### Recommendations

 - Enable guest management and install Azure extensions once the private cloud with Azure ARC
-- install additional agents to collect data to enable guest management and monitoring on AVS guest VMs.
+- Install additional agents to collect data to enable guest management and monitoring on AVS guest VMs.

 #### Assessment Question